 EDWARD JOSEPH LEGERE II has served as a director of the Company since October 28, 1992.
 Mr. Legere is a member of the compensation and audit committees of the Company.
-Mr. Legere has been President of Unified Management Corp., a business management, trade and consulting company, since September of 1992.
-Mr. Legere has been a general partner of Legere Enterprises, Ltd., a biotechnology investment company located in Las Vegas, Nevada and an affiliate of Techniclone (by stock ownership) since December of 1991 and is also the general partner of Biotechnology Development, Ltd., a biotechnology development and marketing Company located in Las Vegas, Nevada.
-Mr. Legere holds a B.S. degree in international business from Florida Atlantic University in Boca Raton, Florida and an M.B.A. from the University of Chicago, Chicago, Illinois.
+Mr. Legere has been President of Unified Management Corp., a business management and trade company, since September of

+1992.
+Mr. Legere has been a Vice President of Legere Enterprises, Ltd., a Palm Beach, Florida, investment company and an affiliate of Techniclone (by stock ownership) since December of 1991.
+Mr. Legere holds a B.S. degree in international business from Florida Atlantic University in Boca Raton, Florida.

 CARMELO J. SANTORO, PH.D., has served as a director of the Company since September 27, 1996.
 Mr. Santoro is a member of the compensation and audit committees of the Company.
 Mr. Santoro served as a director of AST Research, Inc. since September 1990 and from June 1992 until November 1993 served as Chairman of the Board of AST Research, Inc., an Irvine, California based company which designs, manufactures, markets, services and supports a broad line of personal computers including desktop, notebook and server computer systems.
 In November 1993, Dr. Santoro was elected Vice Chairman of the Board of AST Research and served as such through December 1995.
 Dr. Santoro is Chairman and Chief Executive Officer of Platinum Software Corporation.
 Dr. Santoro was President and Chief Executive Officer of Silicon Systems, Inc. from 1982 through 1991 and was Chairman from 1984 through 1989, when Silicon Systems, Inc. was acquired by TDK Corporation of Tokyo, Japan.
 From 1980 to 1982, Dr. Santoro was Vice President, Integrated Circuits at the Solid State Division of RCA.
-In addition to Platinum Software Corporation, Dr. Santoro is currently a director of Dallas Semiconductor Corporation and S3, Inc.
+In addition to Platinum Software Corporation, Dr. Santoro is currently a director of Dallas Semiconductor Corporation, S3, Inc. and Smartflex Systems, Inc.